Dean v. Barrett Homes, Inc.: A Crack in the 'Economic Loss' Rule for 'Integrated Products'

 The court in Dean did not reject the integrated product doctrine outright, but its decision invites trial courts to decide on a case-by-case basis whether a product is "integrated" into another product.
 At the same time, it provides little meaningful guidance on how to make the decision.
 The court cites to a comment in the Restatement (Third) of Torts: Product Liability observing that if a product "is deemed to be an integrated whole, courts treat such damage as harm to the product itself."
 (Id. at 22.)
 The court also stated: "Particularly in the case of houses, a product that is merely attached to or included as part of the structure is not necessarily considered to be an integrated part thereof."
 (Id.)
 These pronouncements provide scant guidance for evaluating when a product is "integrated," leaving substantial discretion in trial courts.
 The scathing dissent of Justice Rivera-Soto found the majority opinion to be "hairsplitting" and "nonsensical."
 (Id., Slip op., Rivera-Soto concurring in part and dissenting in part at 5,6.)

-Dean makes clear that EIFS systems are not integrated products.
-Under the court's loose rationale, however, other products such as roof shingles, plumbing fixtures and HVAC systems may arguably be considered separate products because they are "merely attached to or included as part of the structure."
-The decision presents housing consumers with new opportunities for claiming tort remedies against remote builders and product suppliers where the plaintiffs have no contract or home warranty remedies.
-That mere allegation may allow plaintiffs to defeat a motion to dismiss the tort claim by component manufacturers, who under a more clearly defined integrated product rule, would have a strong defense of failure to state a claim.
-It is therefore reasonable to expect after Dean that litigants will try to diminish the integrated products doctrine and expand tort remedies in construction and product liability contexts, both in New Jersey and other jurisdictions.
+The Dean decision presents housing consumers with new opportunities for claiming tort remedies against remote builders and product suppliers where the plaintiffs' contract or home warranty claims are nonexistent.
+Under the court's loose rationale, for example, roof shingles, plumbing fixtures and HVAC systems may arguably be considered separate products because they are "merely attached to or included as part of the structure."
+Although the opinion will have its most significant effect on construction or housing defect claims in the short run, it potentially has broad impact in areas of product liability by providing plaintiffs or defendant manufacturers of products with an opportunity to allege that components are separate products and not integrated parts of a whole product.
+That mere allegation may allow plaintiffs or co-defendants to defeat a motion to dismiss by component manufacturers, who under a more clearly defined integrated product rule, would have a strong motion for failure to state a claim.
+Now those parties will more likely need to present substantive evidence, perhaps including expert opinion, to demonstrate that their component products were "fully integrated" into the product itself.
+It is therefore reasonable after Dean to expect significant efforts by litigants to try to diminish the integrated products doctrine and expand tort remedies in various product liability contexts, both in New Jersey and other jurisdictions.